cosmos/cosmjs/packages/faucet/README.md

 FAUCET_GAS_LIMIT          Gas limit for send transactions.
 Defaults to 80000.
 FAUCET_MNEMONIC           Secret mnemonic that serves as the base secret for the
                           faucet HD accounts
+FAUCET_PATH_PATTERN       The pattern of BIP32 paths for the faucet accounts.
+                          Must contain one "a" placeholder that is replaced with the account index.
+                          Defaults to the Cosmos Hub path "m/44'/118'/0'/0/a".
 FAUCET_ADDRESS_PREFIX     The bech32 address prefix.
 Defaults to "cosmos".
 FAUCET_TOKENS             A comma separated list of token denoms, e.g.
                           "uatom" or "ucosm, mstake".